weeblrpress/clearstatus/README.md

 Most options should be configured through the single `config.yml` file located at the root of your project root repository.
 You can edit that file directly from GitLab/GitHub and change it as you whish.

-Most likely the most important setting is the component definition: for instance if you run a website and a helpdesk, they are independant and can go down or up independantly so they are listed separately.
+Most likely the most important setting is the component definition: for instance if you run a website and a helpdesk, they are independent and can go down or up independently so they are listed separately.
 Use the `systems` option to set them up as needed.

 > You can change those options as well using the **Netlify CMS** interface under the `Settings` tab.